Publisher Council on Foreign Relations

 - Since 1985, foreigners have consistently owned more U.S. assets than Americans own foreign assets.

-- In the second quarter of 2013, U.S. ownership of foreign assets increased 0.1 percent, while foreign ownership of U.S. assets increased 1 percent.
+- In the third quarter of 2013, U.S. ownership of foreign assets increased 0.9 percent, while foreign ownership of U.S. assets increased 1.9 percent.

 - If the Federal Reserve's holdings are excluded, foreigners own nearly 60 percent of outstanding marketable treasuries.